Emigbanam/PythonData-Science-Practice-Repository/README.md

 ## Repository Structure
 Each dataset has a dedicated Jupyter Notebook for its EDA.
 The structure is as follows:
-- `Project_X.ipynb`: Jupyter Notebook containing the full analysis for a dataset
+- `Online Retail Store.ipynb`: Jupyter Notebook containing the full analysis for a dataset
 - `Online Retail.csv` (not included in the repository): The dataset used in the analysis

 ## Getting Started